buendiadas/eth-rbac/README.md

 # ETH RBAC

-[WIP] Middle service to manage server access permissions (RBAC) using your inmutable Smart Contract registry
+[WIP] Middle service to manage server access permissions (RBAC) using your Smart Contract registry.

+Any user with an Ethereum account can sign a message.
+If the user has been accepted in a Registry Smart Contract, the service will send a `JWT`, which can be used to manage access to traditional web resources.

 ### Install Steps